DraconPern/dovo/README.md

 # dovo
-Cross-platform software for Importing DICOM files and sending to PACS.
+Point of care, cross-platform software for importing DICOM CD and files then sending it to PACS.
+Usage scenario is front desk staff getting handed a CD with patient's images.
+This tool allows the front desk to preview the images, and send to PACS.
 Tested on Windows and OS X.

 - Supports Group Policy for PACS destinations on Windows.
 - 32bit on Windows, 64bit on OS X.